 Microsoft Teams supports third party applications like Zendesk, which give you the functionality of integrating Teams into other areas of your business for streamlined processes and communication.

 But there are hundreds of third-party apps that have been integrated into the Teams platform.
 These apps cover the needs of many different teams in your business―from IT to analytics to marketing.
-No matter what your business is, there will be an app you can use in Teams that will increase how valuable Teams becomes to your business.
+No matter what your business does, there will be an app you can use that will easily integrate with Teams.

-14. Cyber security
+15. Cyber security

 Microsoft Teams is built with the best cyber security standards possible: ISO 27001 and SSAE16 SOC one and two, just to name a couple.
 There is also integrated mobile device management to help keep your data and fleet safe.